HTX-Elixir-Meetup/2016-10-05-runnable-code/README.md

 ## Running Elixir Script (.exs)
-Elixir can run in an interpreted, scripted form.
+Elixir can run in an interpreted form.
 These files have the extension `.exs` to differentiate from compilable Elixir code. `.exs` files are typically used for configuration.
 These files can be exectured directly from the command line by calling on Elixir to run, or by loading it into iex.
 Note that loading the script into iex will execute the script eagerly.

 ```
 $ elixir demo_script.exs